atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ll
 I 128 .
 \
-And if I had not Seen you now, ”
+And if I had not Seen you now, "
-I;, replied Selby, “I should have been I much better pleased, 1 affure ycu.”, M -
+I;, replied Selby, “I should have been I much better pleased, 1 affure ycu.", M -
 I;
 i •
-“Fie, Mr. Selby; ” Said' his Lady;
+“Fie, Mr. Selby; " Said' his Lady;
 • • J' ^.
 i; ** how can you nssfont.dehtiemen who rl «
 i' are quite unknown to you? how l“ “you expose yourself in this mans
-■**- nerf” ■ ' ■ •. ‘ ■
+■**- nerf" ■ ' ■ •. ‘ ■
 V
 V
 I fi; “Expose myself!
-I expose myself!”
+I expose myself!"
 I answered he, eagerly “not I, 'dndeed': <• i N: it: is you who expose yourself, Mrs.
 I : Selby, if you come to that, by
 I keeping company with a parcel of
-Such fellows.”
+Such fellows."
 9- <
 I,
 _ jw ^
 1 i
 .
 0 - i
 « D -- -- -- -- n you — we are not jour
-icllows, ” cried Smith.
+icllows, " cried Smith.
 tt < ^ ‘ »
 . \ ^. tt. ^, 9 ‘ « I ♦
 ^ V tt ' tt V tt